Let’s start the exploration with a few components to ease the creation of a GUI.

 Figure 6.3: A text entry with a squeezed label

-When comparing this to a regular label use case:
+Now compare this to a regular label use case:

 Figure 6.4: A text entry with a regular label